Horten Flying Wing

 |The Horten brothers in their Luftwaffe uniforms|

 Both brothers became Luftwaffe pilots, but they retained their interest in design.
-They were looked upon as interlopers by the real aircraft designers, but had the advantage over others of being actual Nazis.
+They were looked upon as interlopers by the real aircraft designers, but had the advantage over others of being actual Party members.

 They were good pilots: Walter flew as Adolf Galland's wingman for a while and was credited with seven kills - not much by Luftwaffe top gun standards, but still quite respectable.
 Wingmen generally did not get many opportunities for kills of their own, so he must have been a patient, steady pilot.